 EC § 215 - Pupil Suicide Prevention Policies: Before the beginning of the 2020-21 school year, the governing board or body of a local educational agency that serves pupils in kindergarten and grades 1 to 6 shall adopt a policy on pupil suicide prevention for the above grade levels.
-The age appropriate policy shall be developed in consultation with school and community stakeholders, the county mental health plan, school-employed mental health professionals, and suicide prevention experts.
 The policy shall also, at minimum, address procedures relating to suicide prevention, intervention, and postvention.